smithzwarner1/home/docs/index.rst

-Trézor Hardware® Wallet | Starting Up Your Device — Trézor®
+Trézor hardwaré® Wallet | Starting Up Your Device — Trézor®
 ===========================================================

 .. meta::
-   :description: Trézor hardware wallet keeps your crypto safe from hackers.
-Easy to use, ultra-secure, and perfect for long-term holders protecting Bitcoin and altcoins.
+   :description: Trézor hardwaré wallet keeps your crypto safe from hackers.
+Easy to use, ultra-secure, and perfect for long-term holders protecting Bitcin and altcoins.
-   :keywords: Trézor, hardware wallet, cryptocurrency, Bitcoin, security, crypto storage
+   :keywords: Trézor hardwaré wallet, cryptocurrency, Bitcin

-Welcome to Trézor® — the world's most secure and user-friendly hardware wallet for cryptocurrencies like Bitcoin and altcoins.
+Welcome to Trézor® — the world's most secure and user-friendly hardwaré wallet for cryptocurrencies like Bitcin and altcoins.

 About Trézor Wallet
 -------------------